Techtonica/curriculum/electives/mocha-testing.md

 }

 // Note: setTimeout has been used to simulate the async behavior
+// Warn: Using setTimeout is not the best practice since it's execution time is unpredictable or unreliable

 describe('Mocha String Test', function() {
    it('should return first character of the string', function(done) {